Bonus: Download the purchase order implementation template

 In that case, users could set up a $0 blanket or a very minimal amount and then later revise the amount when they have a better idea about the annual spend amount.

-If you haven’t done it yet, download the blanket order process optimizer and a follow-along on how to best implement the blanket purchase order process in your organization:
+If you haven’t done it yet, download the blanket order process optimizer and a follow-along on how best to implement the blanket purchase order process in your organization:

 The first step is setting up the blanket purchase order.

-So what guidelines can purchasing professionals provide to non-purchasing professionals on when to create a purchase order.
+So, what guidelines can purchasing professionals provide to non-purchasing professionals on when to create a purchase order?

-We recommend the following, but feel free to change it based on your business process.
+We recommend the following but feel free to change it based on your business process.

-2. Blanket Order Approval
+Step 2: Blanket Order Approval

 The approval process is no different from your standard purchase order approval process.